The Zendesk Suite of products provides multiple ways for you to deliver support to and communicate with your customers.

-- Add the widget to your website or Help Center code.
+- Add the widget to your website or help center code.

 - Customize the widget by modifying the Web Widget API objects.

-- Add the customized objects to your website pages, or to your branded Help Centers.
+- Add the customized objects to your website pages, or to your branded help centers.

 The steps in this workflow are described in more detail in this article, which includes the following topics:

-- Why Web Widget?
+- Why Web Widget (Classic)?

-- Basic configuration for the Web Widget
+- Basic configuration for Web Widget (Classic)

 - Further customization of your widget configuration(s) by modifying the API